-You’ll probably pick out the Southern Fish first, because it contains an asterism – or noticeable pattern of stars – known as The Circlet.
-The little circle of faint stars forming the Circlet in Pisces can be seen easily in a dark sky on the southern edge of the Great Square.
+You’ll probably pick out the Western Fish first, because it contains an asterism – or noticeable pattern of stars – known as the Circlet.
+The little circle of faint stars forming the Circlet in Pisces is visible in a dark sky on the southern edge of the Great Square.

 Although the star Al Risha is not very bright, its location within its constellation – at the tip of the V in Pisces – makes it very noticeable.

-Most of the time, the Alpha star is the brightest star in a constellation, but not always.
+Most of the time, the alpha star is the brightest star in a constellation, but not always.
 There are two brighter stars in Pisces (although not much brighter).
 They are Eta and Gamma Piscium.
 Al Risha, by the way, is also one of the only stars in Pisces with a proper name.
 The early Arabian stargazers, who named it, noticed it, too.

 In Roman mythology, the constellation Pisces is associated with the legend of Venus and Cupid (or, in the Greek myths, Aphrodite and her son Eros).
-These two escaped the monster Typhon (or Typhoon) by transforming themselves into fishes and jumping into a river.
+These two escaped the monster Typhon (or Typhoon) by transforming themselves into fish and jumping into a river.
 Venus and Cupid are said to have bound themselves together so that, in escaping the monster, they would not be separated.
 The gods were pleased and placed the Fishes in the sky to commemorate the event.

 The two stars in the Al Risha system take 720 years to orbit each other.
 Yet these stars appear so close together from our earthly vantage point that amateur astronomers using backyard telescopes must look carefully to see both of them.
 Plus, from our perspective, the two stars are appearing to get closer together as they pursue their vast mutual orbit.
 It’s estimated they will appear closest, as seen from Earth, in the year 2060.
 Both stars are white, though some observers have reported subtle colors.